junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Castiel walks out of the shelter, standing in the opening between the trees.

 Dean follows him closely, watching the angel's eyes light up like every time he ate monster souls when he was still in that creature form.
-Dean finds his brain wander away briefly, tempted to ask if Cas remembers everything happened back then but quickly deciding now is not the best time.
+Dean finds his brain drifting away briefly, tempted to ask if Cas remembers everything happened back then but quickly decides now is not the best time.

 There are tiny lights like small stars flying from all directions toward Cas.
 Whatever he's doing, the food source is coming to him like whales feeding in the ocean.

-Dean watches the light show with gaped mouth.
+Dean watches the light show with a gaping mouth.
 "If you can do that, why did we even bother hunting them one by one?" he can't help asking but Cas is probably too occupied to answer him right this moment.
 Dean just watches the light pouring into Cas's mouth and dissolving into the bright glowing figure he's gradually turning into.

-Cas is like an expanding supernova, brightening to as bright as the sun, and more soul lights are still flying toward his opened mouth.
+Cas is like an expanding supernova, brightening to as bright as the sun, and more soul lights are still flying toward his open mouth.

 Dean's awe quickly turns to panic.
 "Maybe don't eat all of them, Cas?" he shouts desperately, hoping Cas can still hear him in the middle of the big light circle.
 "Or take it slowly?"

-The incoming souls fly in a slower speed now.
-Dropped from the shooting bullet speed at the very beginning, now they are just like birds gliding through air.
+The incoming souls fly at a slower speed now.
+Dropped from the shooting bullet speed at the very beginning, now they are just like birds gliding through the air.
 It seems Cas heard him.
 Dean breathes a little easier.

 Then Cas drops to his knees suddenly, clutching his chest.
 The incoming lights stop abruptly.

 "Cas!"
 Dean yells, bolting toward him.
 The light around him gradually dims, so does the light in his pupils.

-The veins on Cas's face and neck bulge with dark black color, writhing under his skin like black worms creeping out.
+The veins on Cas's face and neck bulged with a dark black color, writhing under his skin like black worms creeping out.

 Dean has seen plenty of freaky shit in his life and this still shoots ice through his spine.